Venorcis/StarcraftGOALAIwrapper/README.md

 For _SSCAIT_ submissions, move the contents of the AI directory to the ZIP's main directory, remove the run_proxy.bat file, and add the BWAPI.dll file from the repo's main directory.
 Select 'JAR made with JNIBWAPI (Java)' in the submission form at http://sscaitournament.com/index.php?action=submit

 We do not recommend enabling the 'draw_mapinfo' parameter in any release version (i.e. for SSCAIT) as it involves relatively performance intensive draws.
 Enabling 'draw_unitinfo' shouldn't be a problem.
-Any other init parameter (besides 'map_agent') is automatically set.
+Any other init parameter (besides 'managers' and 'percepts') is automatically set.